Holistic Select Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed, alfalfa meal, peas and quinoa in this recipe as well as the lentils, chickpeas and pea protein contained in another, this looks like the profile of a dry product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the flaxseed, alfalfa meal, peas and quinoa in this recipe, and the lentils, chickpeas and pea protein contained in another recipe, this looks like the profile of a dry product containing a moderate amount of meat.

 Those looking for a wet food from the same company may wish to visit our review of Holistic Select canned dog food.